TheTimeSweeper/EnforcerMod/README.md

 - Teleporter particles kinda big (We could fix this but we won't)
 - Cancelling shield with sprint does not work properly in multiplayer
 - Pending an R2API update , some achievements can't be unlocked in multiplayer. (they only work for host or single player).
-- Mastery skin holds the shield in the wrong position
+- Bungus skin has some weird head clipping
 - Mustard Gas doesn't apply the debuff

 ## Future Plans